 Local Resources

 The following lists can help you plan fun, engaging, and safe activities for your assigned child/youth.
-Please be mindful of local COVID-19 safety protocols, and read Alaska CASA's COVID policies for volunteers.

-Anchorage Program Local Resources
+Anchorage Resources

 Activity Ideas for CASA and Youth